jecksolovyev/com.whitedoc.db.migration/readme.md

 ## Create Migrations
 Template to use `com.whitedoc.db.migration.AbstractMigrationTemplate`.

 ClassName format is: M`<Long version-number>`_`<ClassName>`

+For the sake of completeness, the example class could be: `M20190829000000_CreateUsersTable.java`

 Files may be prefixed with `M` (one letter of your choice actually), then migration goes version number (I recommend use creation date `YYYYMMDDHHIISS`).